SharePoint/sp-dev-docs/docs/general-development/how-to-support-and-convert-sharepoint-field-types-for-windows-phone-apps.md

 ### To implement custom data conversion

-1. Assuming you have created a list on a SharePoint Server that includes a **Text** field named "Contact Number" (like the Product Orders sample list used in [How to: Implement business logic and data validation in a Windows Phone app for SharePoint 2013](how-to-implement-business-logic-and-data-validation-in-a-windows-phone-app-for-s.md)), create a Windows Phone app using the Windows Phone SharePoint List Application template in Visual Studio by following the steps detailed in  [How to: Create a Windows Phone SharePoint 2013 list app](how-to-create-a-windows-phone-sharepoint-list-app.md).
+1. Assuming you have created a list on a SharePoint Server that includes a **Text** field named "Contact Number" (like the Product Orders sample list used in [How to: Implement business logic and data validation in a Windows Phone app for SharePoint](how-to-implement-business-logic-and-data-validation-in-a-windows-phone-app-for-s.md)), create a Windows Phone app using the Windows Phone SharePoint List Application template in Visual Studio by following the steps detailed in  [How to: Create a Windows Phone SharePoint list app](how-to-create-a-windows-phone-sharepoint-list-app.md).

 2. In **Solution Explorer**, choose the node representing the project (named, for example, ContosoSPListApp).